I recommend waiting for a better discount before investing in Livent Corporation (LTHM). - The Dwinnex

-The price of Livent Corporation (NYSE: LTHM) closed at $21.58 in the last session, up 0.42% from day before closing price of $21.49.
-In other words, the price has increased by $+0.09 from its previous closing price.
-On the day, 2420782 shares were traded.
-LTHM stock price reached its highest trading level at $21.93 during the session, while it also had its lowest trading level at $21.33.
+The price of Livent Corporation (NYSE: LTHM) closed at $21.30 in the last session, down -1.93% from day before closing price of $21.72.
+In other words, the price has decreased by -$0.42 from its previous closing price.
+On the day, 1494795 shares were traded.
+LTHM stock price reached its highest trading level at $21.90 during the session, while it also had its lowest trading level at $21.11.

 Sponsored